ansible/awx/docs/clustering.md

 * There are various new fields for RabbitMQ:
   - `rabbitmq_port=5672` - RabbitMQ is installed on each instance and is not optional, it's also not possible to externalize.
 It is possible to configure what port it listens on and this setting controls that.
   - `rabbitmq_vhost=tower` - Tower configures a rabbitmq virtualhost to isolate itself.
-This controls that settings.
+This controls that setting.
   - `rabbitmq_username=tower` and `rabbitmq_password=tower` - Each instance will be configured with these values and each instance's Tower instance will be configured with it also.
 This is similar to our other uses of usernames/passwords.
   - `rabbitmq_cookie=<somevalue>` - This value is unused in a standalone deployment but is critical for clustered deployments.